-- Integrate utility structures with adjacent vegetation.
-Use existing and planted trees as backdrops to utility structures. - Select colors of utility structures to blend into the background.
-See Landscape Aesthetics: A Handbook for Scenery Management, (USFS) for examples. - Minimize disruption of views from the highway by placing utility structures away from significant views. - Place utilities underground where practical. - Scale the utility structure to complement the roadway design speed and the scale of the highway. - Consider vehicle speeds in utility design.
-A structure becomes more prominent as design speeds decrease. - WSDOT lighting requirements are based on light levels.
-See the Design Manual and the Traffic Manual, for lighting information.
+- Preserve existing desirable vegetation to the greatest extent feasible.
+Follow the policies within the Roadside Policy Manual when vegetation is impacted. - Integrate utility structures with adjacent vegetation.
+Use existing and planted trees as backdrops to, and screening for, utility structures. - Select colors of utility structures to blend into the background.
+Refer to Landscape Aesthetics: A Handbook for Scenery Management (USFS) for examples. - Minimize disruption of views from the highway by placing utility structures away from significant views. - Place utilities underground where practical. - Scale the utility structure to complement the roadway design speed and the scale of the highway. - Consider vehicle speeds in utility design.
+A structure becomes more prominent as design speeds decrease. - WSDOT lighting is compliant with International Dark Sky Association guidelines.
+(See the Design Manual and the Traffic Manual, for lighting information.)